Aliases for CDK4 Gene

 GeneCards Summary for CDK4 Gene

-CDK4 (Cyclin-Dependent Kinase 4) is a Protein Coding gene.
-Diseases associated with CDK4 include juxtacortical osteosarcoma and spindle cell liposarcoma.
-Among its related pathways are PI3K-Akt signaling pathway and Glioma.
-GO annotations related to this gene include protein complex binding and cyclin binding.
-An important paralog of this gene is CDK1.
+CDK4 (Cyclin Dependent Kinase 4) is a Protein Coding gene.
+Diseases associated with CDK4 include Melanoma, Cutaneous Malignant 3 and Hereditary Melanoma.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and Cellular Senescence (REACTOME).
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is CDK6.

 Ser/Thr-kinase component of cyclin D-CDK4 (DC) complexes that phosphorylate and inhibit members of the retinoblastoma (RB) protein family including RB1 and regulate the cell-cycle during G(1)/S transition.
 Phosphorylation of RB1 allows dissociation of the transcription factor E2F from the RB/E2F complexes and the subsequent transcription of E2F target genes which are responsible for the progression through the G(1) phase.
 Hypophosphorylates RB1 in early G(1) phase.
 Cyclin D-CDK4 complexes are major integrators of various mitogenenic and antimitogenic signals.
 Also phosphorylates SMAD3 in a cell-cycle-dependent manner and represses its transcriptional activity.
 Component of the ternary complex, cyclin D/CDK4/CDKN1B, required for nuclear translocation and activity of the cyclin D-CDK4 complex.